ethereum/consensus-specs/specs/phase0/fork-choice.md

 The `Store` is responsible for tracking information required for the fork choice algorithm.
 The important fields being tracked are described below:

-- `justified_checkpoint`: the justified checkpoint being used as the starting point for the LMD GHOST fork choice algorithm.
+- `justified_checkpoint`: the justified checkpoint used as the starting point for the LMD GHOST fork choice algorithm.
-- `finalized_checkpoint`: the highest finalized checkpoint that was seen.
-In general, the fork choice will consider only those blocks that are not conflicting with this checkpoint.
+- `finalized_checkpoint`: the highest known finalized checkpoint.
+The fork choice only considers blocks that are not conflicting with this checkpoint.
-- `unrealized_justified_checkpoint` & `unrealized_finalized_checkpoint`: these track the highest justified & finalized checkpoints resp., without regard to whether on-chain ***realization***, i.e., FFG processing of new attestations, has occurred.
+- `unrealized_justified_checkpoint` & `unrealized_finalized_checkpoint`: these track the highest justified & finalized checkpoints resp., without regard to whether on-chain ***realization*** has occurred, i.e. FFG processing of new attestations within the state transition function.
 This is an important distinction from `justified_checkpoint` & `finalized_checkpoint`, because they will only track the checkpoints that are realized on-chain.
 Note that on-chain processing of FFG information only happens at epoch boundaries.
 - `unrealized_justifications`: stores a map of block root to the unrealized justified checkpoint observed in that block.

 ```python